andrei1015/normal-zsh-keybinds/README.md

-# what the fuck is wrong with zsh
+# what the fuck is wrong with this shell??

 I found this [here](https://grml.org/zsh/) but it wasn't quite perfect.
 I didn't even look over it, have absolutely no fucking clue what it does, because I shouldn't have to spend multiple days to stop my shell from crapping itself.
 Changes I made: